nuxt/website-v2/content/en/guides/directory-structure/assets.md

 }
 ```

-➡️To add external fonts such as google fonts check out the Meta Tags and SEO chapter
+➡️ To add external fonts such as google fonts check out the [Meta Tags and SEO chapter](/guides/features/meta-tags-seo#external-resources)

 ## Webpack Assets